streetchief/KnowledgeBase/knowledge/finance-glossary/junk bonds.md

 # junk bonds

 ## Definition
-Bonds rated lower than BBB by bond-rating agencies.
-Junk bonds are not investment grade and are considered speculative.
-They usually have a high yield to compensate investors for their high risk.

-## Notes
+Speculative; bonds below Moody’s Baa or Standard and Poor’s BBB rating are considered to be of junk grade.

 ## Tags
+chapter-12,bond-market,financial-markets